Canadian Currency

 - Material: Polymer bills, metal coins

 Have any questions?
-Contact us to get more information on our programs, admission process, and more.
+Get more information on our programs, admission process, and more.

 Request InfoGuildford College is Designated by the Private Training Institutions Regulatory Unit (PTIRU) .